unicode-org/icu4x/docs/style-guide.md

 }
 ```

-This rule may become a tradeoff in rare cases of APIs which optionally allocates.
-For example an API that in 95% of cases only needs a reference, but in the remaining 5% it needs to allocate, should be explicitly marked as such.
+This rule may become a tradeoff in rare cases of APIs which optionally allocate.
+For example, if an API only needs a reference in 95% of cases, but in the remaining 5% needs to allocate, it should be explicitly marked as such.
-An example of such API in the `stdlib` is `HashSet::get_or_insert` and `HashSet::get_or_insert_owned`:
+An example of such an API in the `stdlib` is `HashSet::get_or_insert` and `HashSet::get_or_insert_owned`:

 ```rust
 impl HashSet {